Updated: April 18, 2021 by Zac Harding

 The two stage water filtration system removes or reduces many contaminants, including chlorine, mercury, and other harmful substances in your water.
-It’s designed to be easy to use, and to fit inside your already cluttered refrigerator.
+It’s designed to be easy to use and fits inside your already cluttered refrigerator.

 Even though the PUR 7 cup pitcher is smaller than the 18 cup dispenser, it still uses the same two stage filter to filter your water.
 The pitcher has a comfort grip handle with an easy-fill lid that is thumb activated.
 A pour spout cover prevents odors and particles that may be in your refrigerator from getting into the pitcher.